lexicalunit/event-watch/README.md

 ## Configuration

-Most configuration options can be set by opening this package's settings once it is installed.
+Most configuration options can be set by opening this package's settings once it's installed.
 Configuring your schedules data is handled by editing your Atom configuration file.
 You can open it using

 ```
 Command Palette ➔ Application: Open Your Config